osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Create Data View"></a>

-Create a new data view with a system-generated identifier.
+Create a new data view with a system-generated identifier.<br/>

 ### Request
 ```text